nunomourinho/forensicVmAutopsyUserManual/docs/user/media.rst

 - **Browse and Upload ISO**: Discover how to navigate the interface to select and upload essential ISO files to the ForensicVM environment.

-- **Select ISO / Web Select CD-ROM**: Instructions on choosing the right ISO file or CD-ROM from the web interface.
+- **Select ISO / Web Select CD-ROM**: Instructions on choosing the right ISO file or CD-ROM from the Autopsy ForensicVM Client Plugin or from the web interface.

 - **List Remote ISO Files**: Get an overview of all ISO files stored remotely on the ForensicVM server.

-- **Insert ISO / Web Insert CD-ROM**: Learn how to virtually insert an ISO file or CD-ROM for access within the virtualized forensic image.
+- **Insert ISO / Web Insert CD-ROM**: Learn how to virtually insert an ISO file or CD-ROM for access within the virtualized forensic image,  from the Autopsy ForensicVM Client Plugin or from the web interface.

-- **Eject ISO / Web Eject CD-ROM**: Step-by-step guidance on safely ejecting a mounted ISO file or CD-ROM.
+- **Eject ISO / Web Eject CD-ROM**: Step-by-step guidance on safely ejecting a mounted ISO file or CD-ROM, from the Autopsy ForensicVM Client Plugin or from the web interface.

 - **Delete ISO**: Understand how to remove ISO files that are no longer needed, ensuring a clutter-free workspace.